Creating a Native Rocket Pool Node without Docker

 You can put this wherever you want; for this guide, I'll put it into

-sudo mkdir -p /srv/rocketpool/data sudo chown -R $USER:$USER /srv/rocketpool
+sudo mkdir -p /srv/rocketpool sudo chown $USER:$USER /srv/rocketpool

 Now, download the CLI and daemon binaries (or ignore this and build them from source if you prefer).
 Choose the platform that your system uses from the tabs below.

-Next, grab the validator restart script - Rocket Pool will use this when it needs to restart your Validator Client to load new keys after you create a new minipool:
+Next, download the following scripts - Rocket Pool will use them when it needs to stop or restart your Validator Client to change its fee recipient (discussed later) or load new keys after you create a new minipool:

 ~/.profile with your editor of choice and add this line to the end: